 Two Years Ago: Unbelievable Carrot Cake

-- 4 slices hearty sandwich bread, white or wheat (again, used homemade wheat bread and it was hearty and delicious)
+- 4 slices hearty sandwich bread, white or whole wheat

 - 6 tablespoons butter, melted

 - 8 thin slices deli ham (about 8 ounces)

 - 2 cups shredded Swiss cheese

 - 4 thick boneless, skinless chicken breasts (about 2 pounds total), see note

 - Preheat the oven to 450 degrees.
 Pulse the crackers and bread in a food processor until they are coarsely ground.
 Drizzle in the melted butter and pulse until the ingredients are incorporated.
 Transfer the crumbs to a rimmed baking sheet and bake in the preheated oven for 3 to 5 minutes, stirring occasionally, until the crumbs are lightly browned.
 Transfer the crumbs to a shallow baking dish (a pie plate works great!) or leave them on the pan and scoop them together into a low mound.
 Reduce the oven temp to 400 degrees F.